mildsunrise/university-4b-tfg/memory/sota.md

 /sys/kernel/tracing/dynamic_events
 ~~~

-These entries specify what info should be obtained and how (i.e. registers, variables, arguments, dereferencing), the symbol to insert the Kprobe at, and an event name.
-This then appears as a standard event and may be enabled or disabled as usual.
+These entries specify what info should be obtained and how (i.e. registers, variables, arguments, dereferencing), the symbol+offset to insert the Kprobe at, and an event name.
+This then appears among the other events and may be enabled or disabled as usual.

 #### BPF